bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-motion.md

 2. We remove the problem of finding an inertial reference frame
 3. We can convert the vector equation for relative motion to a scalar equation which is easier to work with

-According to Prussing and Conway {cite}`Prussing2013`:
+According to @Prussing2013 [pg.
+11]:

 > The solution for the allowed relative motion [in the two-body problem] was first obtained by Isaac Newton in 1683.
-Newton was arguably the first person capable of obtaining it since the solution requires a law of gravitation, a law of motion, and differential calculus, all of which he invented. **pp. 11**
+Newton was arguably the first person capable of obtaining it since the solution requires a law of gravitation, a law of motion, and differential calculus, all of which he invented.

 ## Equation of Relative Motion

 Recall the equation for the position of $m_2$ relative to $m_1$, @eq:relative-position-vector, and repeated here:

 :::{math}
+:enumerated: false
 \begin{aligned}
   \vector{r} &= \vector{R}_2 - \vector{R}_1
 \end{aligned}